hbd/STWPres/PITCHME.md

 * Testing
 * Start at the Router
-* Git-like Tracking is The Standard, and Track Everything
+* Git-like Tracking is the Standard, and Track Everything

 ---